Hysteresis loop area scaling exponents in DNA unzipping by a periodic force: A Langevin dynamics simulation study: Introduction

-In this paper, we study the unzipping transition of a dsDNA subjected to a periodic force using LD simulations on a model that is very much similar to a well established DSAW model of a DNA on a $D=1+1$ square lattice.
+In this paper, we study the unzipping transition of a dsDNA subjected to a periodic force using LD simulations in two dimensions (2D) and compare our results to a well-established DSAW model of a DNA on a $D=1+1$ square lattice.
 The later model has been studied extensively, for over two decades, using the generating function, exact transfer matrix, and Monte Carlo techniques~\cite{marenduzzo_phase_2001,marenduzzo_dynamical_2002,kapri_complete_2004,kapri_unzipping_2006,kapri_randomly_2007,kapri_manipulating_2008,kapri_hysteresis_2012,kapri_unzipping_2014,kapri_unzipping_2014,kalyan_unzipping_2019,yadav_unzipping_2021}.
-Furthermore, the length of the DNA, having up to 184 monomers with $N=96$ base pairs, simulated here, for the periodic case, are six times longer than the earlier BD/LD simulation studies~\cite{kumar_statistical_2013,mishra_dynamical_2013,mishra_scaling_2013,kumar_periodically_2016,pal_dna_2018}.
-We first consider the static force case and confirm that the model considered in this paper indeed show first order phase transition same as DSAW model.
-We also obtain the value of the critical force, $G_c$, needed to unzip the dsDNA.
-Next, we consider the periodic force case, where the force-distance isotherms show hysteresis loop whose area, $A_{\mathrm{loop}}$, behaves non-monotonically with the frequency.
-We observe that the loop area scales as $A_{\mathrm{loop}} \sim 1/\omega$ in the higher frequency regime, whereas it scales as $A_{\mathrm{loop}} \sim (G-G_c)^{\alpha}\omega^{\beta}$ with exponent values $\alpha=1$ and $\beta=1.25$ in the lower frequency regime.
-These exponents are same as that obtained in earlier MC simulation studies on longer chain lengths~\cite{kapri_unzipping_2014,yadav_unzipping_2021}.
+In unzipping transition, the average of the relative distance $\mathsf{r} = |\mathbf{r_2}(N) - \mathbf{r_1}(N)|$ between the end monomers of the two strands of the DNA (the order parameter), which is the conjugate variable to an externally applied force, is always along the direction of the force.
+The fluctuations in the transverse directions are so small that they can be safely neglected.
+In the absence of any external pulling force, the two strands of the DNA can also be denatured thermally, purely due to the competition between the entropy and the energy, at a temperature $T_M$ known as the melting temperature of DNA.
+Unlike thermal melting, which depends on both the model and dimension used, the force-induced transition at $T < T_M$ was found to be independent of both the model and the dimension.
+The values of the critical force and the melting temperature are, however, model dependent~\cite{marenduzzo_phase_2001,marenduzzo_dynamical_2002}.
+The length of the DNA simulated in this paper for the periodic case (up to 192 monomers with $N=96$ base pairs) are six times longer than the chain lengths used in earlier BD/LD simulation studies~\cite{kumar_statistical_2013,mishra_dynamical_2013,mishra_scaling_2013,kumar_periodically_2016,pal_dna_2018}.
+We first consider the static force case and confirm that the model considered in this paper indeed show first-order phase transition same as DSAW model.
+We obtain the value of the critical force, $G_c(T)$, needed to unzip the dsDNA at two different temperatures and also the melting temperature $T_M$ for the model.
+Next, we consider the periodic force case, where the force-distance isotherms show hysteresis loop whose area, $A_{\mathrm{loop}}$, behaves nonmonotonically with the frequency.
+We observe that the loop area scales as $A_{\mathrm{loop}} \sim 1/\omega$ in the higher-frequency regime, whereas it scales as $A_{\mathrm{loop}} \sim (G-G_c)^{\alpha}\omega^{\beta}$ with exponent values $\alpha \approx 1$ and $\beta \approx 1.25$ in the lower-frequency regime.
+These exponents are similar to the exponents obtained in earlier MC simulation studies on longer chain lengths~\cite{kapri_unzipping_2014,yadav_unzipping_2021}.

 The paper is organized as follows: In Sec.~\ref{sec:model}, we define the model simulated in this paper.
 The results are discussed in Sec.~\ref{sec:results} and summarized in Sec.~\ref{sec:summary}.